cioudfox/ECS-189-Project/ProjectDocument.md

 ### - Weapon System Weapon System(Projectile and Melee), Armor, Passive Regen, and weapon Upgrade system

 #### Weapon System:
-every weapon has a scriptableObject that stores all the prebuilt weapon types, it can be changed easily, and it is modulable for future development of more different type of weapons.
-All projectile weapon will use the ProjectileWeaponController and Behavior code.
-And all melee weapon uses the MeleeWeaponControler and Behavior code.
+In the game, each weapon is associated with a ScriptableObject that stores all the predefined properties and characteristics for that specific weapon type.
+This design allows for easy customization and future development of new weapon types.
+Projectile weapons utilize the ProjectileWeaponController and Behavior code, while melee weapons use the MeleeWeaponController and Behavior code.
+This modular approach ensures consistent functionality and simplifies the process of introducing new weapons with unique behaviors.
+It provides a flexible and scalable system for managing weapons in the game, facilitating customization and maintaining clarity in the overall design.
-#####Projectile weapons:
+#### Projectile weapons:
 currently have the generic Damage, speed, cooldown(attackspeed), and lifetime.
 But also have the additional properties of “Pierce”, “chain”, “explosive”, and “boomerang”.
-To not hit an enemy multiple time with the same projectile, I created a list that storage all enemy hit by that projectile.
 -Pierce: how many enemy that projectile can hit before destroyed.
 -Chain: the projectile will jump to the closest enemy after hiting one.
--Explosive: explode into another projectile of x many numbers, thus, an orb can explode into dagger of different stats for example.
+-Explosive: Initially wanted to use other prefab to create explosion on hit, because we have no assets for that so I changed it to: explode into x many numbers of another projectile, spread out evenly. thus, an orb can explode into dagger of different stats for example.
 -Boomerang: return to the player after reaching a certain distance away.
+-NumberofProjectile: shoot x many projectile at same time, spread is uneven within a 40 degree arc.
+Initially, I encountered an issue where projectiles would unintentionally hit the same enemy multiple times.
+To resolve this, I implemented a solution using a list to keep track of all the enemies that were previously hit by a projectile.
+With this approach, every time a collider is detected, the system checks the list to ensure that the enemy has not been hit before.
+This prevents duplicate hits and ensures that each enemy is only affected once by the projectile.
+By employing this list-based tracking mechanism, I successfully resolved the problem of repeated enemy hits caused by the same projectile.

-#####Melee weapons:
+#### Melee weapons:
-same as projectile weapon, but not as developed, only have the generic damage, and attack speed.
-I tried to implement many other different attacks, but lacks the animations and sprites for it, and I’m not a good animator, another thing is the knockback.
+Similar to projectile weapons, melee weapons share certain characteristics such as generic damage and attack speed.
+It can hit all enemy in its hit box once, thus a real aoe that requires player to get close to use.
+However, it is not complete, mainly due to the lack of specific animations and sprites required for various attack variations.
+Implementing different attack animations and sprites is a task that requires specialized skills in animation, which I do not possess.
+Additionally, the implementation of knockback effects in melee combat is an area that requires further attention and refinement.
+While the foundation for melee weapons is in place, the overall development and polish of these weapons may require additional resources and expertise in animation and combat mechanics.
-####Armor System:
+#### Armor System:
-Implement the armor for the enemy and the player for more interesting balancing, overall, it will apply after all damage calculation is done.
-So that the damage calculation will be easier and more balanced than for example sentry shield in SC2.
+To enhance the gameplay balance, I have incorporated armor mechanics for both enemies and the player.
+It was Intended for Melee only player character in mind(however we scrapted that).
+This addition brings an extra layer of strategic depth to the game.
+The armor is applied after all damage calculations have been performed, ensuring a more streamlined and balanced damage calculation process.
+By implementing armor in this manner, it simplifies the overall damage calculation process and provides a fairer and more balanced gameplay experience.
+This approach is different from, for example, the sentry shield in StarCraft II, where damage reduction is applied before damage calculations.
+The implementation of armor in this way aims to create a more engaging and strategically satisfying gameplay experience.
-####Passive Health Regen:
+#### Passive Health Regen:
-Implemented the passive hp regen for the player character, so it would have a little less punishing to get hit.
+I also implemented passive HP regeneration for the player character to provide a slight reduction in the punishment for getting hit.
+It allows the player's health to gradually recover over time without needing external healing sources or consumables.
+This feature offers a more forgiving gameplay experience by providing a natural means of healing.
 ####UpgradeSystem(Weapon, and change to Health):
-Implemented the damage and attack speed scaling of the upgrade system.
-Which is a stacking modifier that multiplies the base stats of weapons. for example, if you upgrade attack damage 3 time, and the based damage is 4, it would be 4* (100% + 7.5%*3). since enemy all have health as float value, even though the damage pop up might not change, it does kill the enemy faster.
+I implemented an upgrade system that scales the damage and attack speed of weapons.
+The system utilizes stacking modifiers that multiply the base stats of the weapons.
+For example, if you upgrade the attack damage three times and the base damage is 4, the resulting damage would be calculated as 4 * (100% + 7.5% * 3).
+Although the damage pop-up might not reflect the exact change, the upgraded weapon effectively kills enemies faster since their health values are stored as float values.
+This scaling mechanism enhances the effectiveness of weapons over time and provides a sense of progression and power growth for the player.

 #### Damage Popup: